Laura Reina

 4-9282

 Dr. Reina's research is mainly oriented to the phenomenology of elementary particle physics, with particular attention to the effects of perturbative QCD corrections in collider physics.
-Recently she has conducted some important studies of the production of Higgs bosons and weak vector bosons in association with heavy quarks at hadron colliders and she has been focussing on the application and development of analytical and numerical algorithms for the systematic implementation of higher order pertubative field theory calculations.
-Her expertise also includes the physics of heavy flavors, CP-violation, and new models beyond the Standard Model.
+Recently she has conducted some important studies of the production of Higgs bosons and weak vector bosons in association with heavy quarks at hadron colliders and she has been focusing on the application and development of analytical and numerical algorithms for the systematic implementation of higher order perturbative field theory calculations.
+Her expertise also includes the physics of heavy flavors, CP-violation, and new models beyond the Standard Model that she explores via an effective field theory approach and through global precision fits of collider observables and beyond.